Independent Study Opportunities

-Dr. Ken Dodge, William McDougall professor of public policy and professor of psychology and neuroscience and director of the Center for Child and Family Policy, would like to work with a student who has ambitions to complete an honors thesis.
+Dr. Ken Dodge is the Pritzker Professor of Early Learning Policy Studies and Professor of Psychology and Neuroscience at Duke University.
+He is also a faculty fellow at the Duke Center for Child and Family Policy, which he founded in 1999.
+Dodge would like to work with a student who has ambitions to complete an honors thesis.
 Possible topics include prevention of child abuse and how chronic violence develops across the life span.
-Professor Dodge can provide access to several large, funded research studies that link social science to clinical practice and public policy.
+He can provide access to several large, funded research studies that link social science to clinical practice and public policy.

 Dr. Katie Rosanbalm is a research scholar with the Center for Child and Family Policy.
 Trained as a child clinical and quantitative psychologist, her work at the Center has focused on program evaluation in the areas of child maltreatment prevention, self-regulation development, and early childhood systems.
 Current research topics include: evaluation of a preschool social-emotional curriculum, coordination of child mental health and child welfare systems, and creation/evaluation of trauma-sensitive schools.
 Contact: email@example.com